top of page

 My ultimate goal is to bridge the gap between the development of the biomedical discoveries and translating them into clinical applications that improve human health.
 In particular, I am interested in developing and validating computer modeling and simulations in medicine and biology in general.

 During my PhD at UNC Chapel Hill, I worked on fluid-structure interaction models of bioprosthetic valves in an in vitro pulse duplicator.
-The primary software I used for my simulations is
+The primary software I used for my simulations is IBAMR, which is a distributed-memory parallel implementation of the immersed boundary (IB) method with adaptive mesh refinement (AMR).

-ViCar3D, which is a Viscous Cartesian grid solver for 3D immersed boundaries based on the sharp-interface immersed boundary method developed by Professor Rajat Mittal.
+During my postdoc at Johns Hopkins University, I worked on modeling gastric biomechanics, drug dissolution, gastroparesis, and gastrointestinal feedback mechanism.
+For these simulations, I use ViCar3D, which is a Viscous Cartesian grid solver for 3D immersed boundaries based on the sharp-interface immersed boundary method developed by Professor Rajat Mittal.

 bottom of page